fertility-health > lifestyle-fertility > lifestyle-factors > exercise-and-fertility

 *LPD: luteal phase deficiency

-The striking thing is that the inactive women were twice as likely to have menstrual cycles that could support a pregnancy compared to the women who ran.
+The striking thing is inactive women were twice as likely to have menstrual cycles that could support a pregnancy than the runner women.
 The cycles of many of the recreational runners were too short to support pregnancy because:

-• The progesterone levels were too low to support a pregnancy even with implantation
+• The progesterone levels were too low to support a pregnancy, even if there was an implantation.

-However, it’s unlikely these women knew there was any problem, as the cycle lengths were reasonably standard (26.1 days) and had two recognisable phases, which can be part of luteal phase deficiency.
+However, it’s unlikely these women knew there was a problem, as the cycle lengths were reasonably standard (26.1 days) and had two recognisable phases, which can be part of luteal phase deficiency.

 Our interpretation of the study